karlpokus/elastic-apm-docker/README.md

 ```

 Now we're ready to view the apm data in kibana.
 Use credentials created during preparations for kibana access if the stack is deployed and running behind the proxy.

+# kibana dashboard
+There's an exported dashboard template under `/dashboards` that you can import into kibana under `Management/Saved Objects/Import`.

 # network
 Communication between services via local docker network.
 Only apm-server and proxy (to kibana) are open to the internet.
 Elasticsearch and kibana are exposed only on localhost.